delebash/unreal_vault_organizer/README.md

 # Unreal Vault Organizer using Electron

-Organize your unreal vault plugins
+Organize your unreal vault assets

 A simple application that downloads your unreal vault inventory and allows you to organize it by tags.
 In addition it will notify you when you have updates for a plugin.
 You can then sort by updates to determine which plugins have updates available(still testing this).